Finding a z-Score Given an Area In Exercises 23–30, find the indi... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with finding the positive z-score such that 12% (or 0.12) of the area under the standard normal distribution curve lies between 0 and the z-score.
-This means the area to the left of the z-score is 0.5 (from the left of the mean to 0) plus 0.12.
+The z-score represents the number of standard deviations a data point is from the mean in a standard normal distribution.
+Here, we are tasked with finding the z-score such that 78.5% of the distribution's area lies to its left.

-Step 2: Calculate the cumulative area to the left of the z-score.
-Add the area from the mean to the z-score (0.12) to the area from the far left of the curve to the mean (0.5).
-This gives a cumulative area of 0.5 + 0.12 = 0.62.
+Step 2: Recall that the cumulative area to the left of a z-score in a standard normal distribution can be found using a z-table, statistical software, or a calculator with statistical functions.
+The cumulative area corresponds to the probability given in the problem, which is 0.785.

-Step 3: Use a z-table or statistical software to find the z-score corresponding to a cumulative area of 0.62.
-A z-table provides the cumulative probability for a given z-score, so you will look for the value closest to 0.62 in the table.
+Step 3: Use the z-table or statistical software to find the z-score that corresponds to a cumulative probability of 0.785.
+In a z-table, locate the value closest to 0.785 in the body of the table, and then identify the corresponding z-score from the row and column headers.

-Step 4: Identify the z-score from the z-table or software.
-Locate the row and column in the z-table that correspond to the cumulative probability of 0.62.
-The intersection of the row and column gives the z-score.
+Step 4: If using a calculator or statistical software, use the inverse cumulative distribution function (often denoted as invNorm or similar) to input the cumulative probability of 0.785 and obtain the z-score.

-Step 5: Verify your result.
-Ensure that the z-score you found is positive and that the cumulative area to the left of this z-score matches 0.62.
-This confirms that 12% of the area lies between the mean and the z-score.
+Step 5: Interpret the result.
+The z-score you find will indicate how many standard deviations above or below the mean the point is, such that 78.5% of the distribution's area lies to its left.

 Verified video answer for a similar problem: